 Use 4.2.2.

-Dilute thrombin and fibrinogen stock solutions with PBS to a final concentration of 5 units per milliliter and 15 milligrams per milliliter, respectively [1].
+Dilute thrombin and fibrinogen stock solutions with PBS to a final concentration of 5 units per milliliter and 15 milligrams per milliliter, respectively [1]. )read the step anyway).
 Prepare an 8 x 106 DPSC per milliliter suspension in the thrombin dilution [2] and distribute 12.5 microliters of the suspension into individual microtubes per scaffold to be seeded [3].
+(4.4.2 and 4.4.3 together)

 Prepared thrombin and fibrinogen solutions in labeled containers.

-Talent diluting cells in the thrombin solution.
+Talent diluting cells in the thrombin solution and aliquoting the cell suspension in individual tubes.

 Talent aliquoting the cell suspension in individual tubes.

 Set a 5 to 50-microliter pipette to 12.5 microliters and fill it with the fibrinogen solution [1].
 Without removing the tip, set the pipette to 25 microliters.
 The material in the tip should rise and leave an empty volume [2].
 Videographer: This step is important!
+(4.5.1 and 4.5.2 together)

-Talent filling a pipette with fibrinogen.
+Talent filling a pipette with fibrinogen and setting the pipette to 25 microliters.

 Talent setting the pipette to 25 microliters.